dkim2448/personal-portfolio/README.md

 - **Get in Touch**
   The contact section includes a simple form that allows visitors to send a message directly.
 It’s a straightforward way for collaborators, potential employers, or peers to reach out.

-## Future Improvements (Optional)

-This site is a continuous work in progress.
-I plan to add new projects, improve animations, and explore integrating more advanced features such as a blog section, dark mode toggle, and possibly transitioning to a modern front-end framework like React for future scalability.